Maxima Clam: Tridacna maxima

 - scutes are usually low and close together

 - the lateral distance between scutes in adjacent rows is usually less than the scutes' width

-Comparing Maxima Clams to other species of Giant Clams:
+Comparing Maxima Clams to Crocea Clams:

 Compared to the Squamosa Clam Tridacna squamosa, the shell of the Maxima Clam is asymmetrical.
 Young Squamosa Clams are sometimes confused with the Maxima mostly because both clams have scutes on their shells.
 The rows of scutes of a Maxima Clam are smaller and closer together than those on the Squamosa, and the hinge on the Maxima is smaller.

 - The shell of the Maxima Clam is asymmetrical, while the Squamosa Clam is symmetrical.